Skip to content

 Marc Korovitch studied at the Sorbonne, the École Normale de Musique in Paris, and the Haute École de Musique in Geneva.
 Among his mentors were Denis Rouger, Celso Antunes, Michael Gläser, Dominique Rouits, and Colin Metters.

-He is regularly invited by various choirs, including ACCENTUS, the Radio France Choir, the SWR Vokalensemble Stuttgart, the Croatian Radio Choir, the NDR Chor, the Europa Chor Akademie, the WDR Chor, the English Voices, the Community of Madrid Choir, the Serbian Radio Choir, the Eric Ericson Chamber Choir, and the Netherlands Radio Choir.
+He is regularly invited by various choirs, including ACCENTUS, accentus, the Radio France Choir, the SWR Vokalensemble Stuttgart, the Croatian Radio Choir, the NDR chor, the WDR Chor, the English Voices, the Coro de la Comunidad de Madrid, the Serbian Radio Choir, the Eric Ericson Chamber Choir and soon the Polish Radio Choir, the Danish Radio Vocalensemble and Concert Choir, and the Rundfunkchor Berlin.

 Korovitch is the youngest conductor to have conducted the Concerto Köln in Germany and on tour in Italy and Poland.
 He frequently conducts the Hague Chamber Orchestra, the Zagreb Baroque Orchestra, the Berliner Sinfonietta, the Croatian Radio and Television Orchestra, the Montpellier National Orchestra, and the Spanish Radio and Television Orchestra RTVE.